Ousted South Korea leader Park turns to loyalists for defense

-SEOUL A lawyer known as her "bullet-proof vest" is on former South Korean president Park Geun-hye's legal team.
+SEOUL (Reuters) - A lawyer known as her "bullet-proof vest" is on former South Korean president Park Geun-hye's legal team.
 So are two failed candidates for parliament from her ruling party.

 Park has turned to a group of loyalists for her legal defense as she faces questioning on Tuesday from prosecutors as a criminal suspect in a widening corruption probe that has already cost her the presidency.